flipcoder/FRAG.EXE/README.md

 # FRAG.EXE

-Basic first perseon shooter demonstration with my own engine (Qor)
+Basic first person shooter demonstration.
+Written in C++11 using my own engine (Qor).

 Work in progress, not all files are uploaded yet.